gluster/glusterdocs/docs/Administrator Guide/Performance Testing.md

 To run client-side profiling,

 - gluster volume profile your-volume start
-- setfattr -n trusted.io-stats-dump -v /tmp/io-stats-pre.txt /your/mountpoint
+- setfattr -n trusted.io-stats-dump -v io-stats-pre.txt /your/mountpoint

-This will generate the specified file on the client.
+This will generate the specified file (`/var/run/gluster/io-stats-pre.txt`) on the client.
 A script like [gvp-client.sh](https://github.com/bengland2/gluster-profile-analysis)  can automate collection of this data.

 TBS: what the different FOPs are and what they mean.